mjhea0/meteor-in-action/readme.md

 You can read more about these packages [here](http://docs.meteor.com/#accountsui), [here](http://docs.meteor.com/#accounts_api), [here](https://github.com/mangasocial/meteor-bootstrap-3).

+> You can view the available packages from the terminal by running the command - `meteor list`

 #### 2. Add client and server folders

 Add two new folders - "client" and "server".
 Essentially, if Meteor detects a client folder, all the JavaScript within the folder will be run on the client-side, while JavaScript code found within the server folder will run only on the server-side.